 Even if you’re not normally one for side-scrolling games or platformers, Rochard will grab your attention with an iron fist.
 With fantastic science fiction visuals, this 2D side-scroller set in a 3D universe combines combat with puzzles in a way that will keep you coming back for more.
 From the voice acting to the music and gameplay, this game is a perfect example of a great game.

 |Release Date||September 27, 2011 (PS3) / November 15, 2011 (PC)|

-Developed by Recoil Games, Rochard is a single player science fiction platformer developed in Unity 3D.
+Developed by Recoil Games, Rochard is a single-player science-fiction platformer developed in Unity 3D.
 Although technically a 2D side-scroller, the game is set in exceptional 3D scenery across multiple kinds of levels.
-Whether you are in a hanger, a mine, an office, or anything in between, the scenery and level design is imaginative.
+Whether you are in a hanger, a mine, an office, or anything in between, the scenery and level design are imaginative.
 Each level and chapter has its own challenges, and Rochard must find ways to overcome them, armed with nothing but the G-Lifter (explained later) and his wits.
 Of course, that’s not all you have!
-The format of the game is not new to the industry, but goes about doing it in new ways, using cool physics mechanics and gameplay to enhance the puzzles that you come across as you race to save the universe.
+The format of the game is not new to the industry but goes about doing it in new ways, using cool physics mechanics and gameplay to enhance the puzzles that you come across as you race to save the universe.